erdemkly/erdemkly/README.md

   ---
 ### 👨‍💻 About Me :
   I am a Unity Game Developer 🎮 from Turkey.
- - 👨‍🎓 I am a senior student at Mehmet Akif Ersoy University.
+ - 👨‍🎓 I graduated from Mehmet Akif Ersoy University, Department of Computer Engineering.
  - 📱 I'm working on Mobile Game Development.
  - 🔥 In my free time, I play games and I develop my coding skills.
   ---